PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/2-product-persronas-and-stories.md

 ### Persona 1

 **Retirement Savers**
-<br>Retirement savers are concerned with their life savings, and want to reinvest their savings for a financial security and wish to leave some money for their children.
+<br>Retirement savers are concerned with their life savings and want to reinvest their savings for financial security and wish to leave some money for their children.

 ### Persona 2

-**Early Middle Aged Mother**
+**Early Middle-Aged Mother**
-<br>A middle aged mother along with her partner are eager to learn about investing and to gain a fundamental understanding of stocks.
+<br>A middle-aged mother along with her partner is eager to learn about investing and to gain a fundamental understanding of stocks.

 ### Persona 3